 The team was established in 1946 as the Philadelphia Warriors based in Philadelphia, Pennsylvania, a founding member of the Basketball Association of America (BAA).
 In 1962, the franchise relocated to the Bay Area and was renamed the San Francisco Warriors.
 In 1971, the team changed its geographic moniker to Golden State, California's state nickname.
 The team is nicknamed the Dubs as a shortening of "W's".Wilt Chamberlain and Stephen Curry have both been named the NBA's Most Valuable Player while playing for the Warriors, for a total of three MVP awards.
 18 Hall of Famers have played for the Warriors, while four have coached the team.
 Golden State holds the NBA records for best regular season with 73–9 and most wins in a season (regular season and postseason combined) with 88 in 2015–16, as well as best postseason with 16–1 (.941 winning percentage) in 2016–17.

 The Minnesota Timberwolves (also commonly known as the Wolves) are an American professional basketball team based in Minneapolis, Minnesota.
 The Timberwolves compete in the National Basketball Association (NBA) as a member club of the league's Western Conference Northwest Division.
 Founded in 1989, the team is owned by Glen Taylor who also owns the WNBA's Minnesota Lynx.
 The Timberwolves play their home games at Target Center, their home since 1990.Like most expansion teams, the Timberwolves struggled in their early years, but after the acquisition of Kevin Garnett in the 1995 NBA draft, the team qualified for the playoffs in eight consecutive seasons from 1997 to 2004.
 Despite losing in the first round in their first seven attempts, the Timberwolves won their first division championship in 2004 and advanced to the Western Conference Finals that same season.
 Garnett was also named the NBA Most Valuable Player for that season.
-The team had been in rebuilding mode for more than a decade after missing the playoffs in 2005, and trading Garnett to the Boston Celtics in 2007.
+The team had been in rebuilding mode for more than a decade after missing the postseason in 2005, and trading Garnett to the Boston Celtics in 2007.
 Garnett returned to the Timberwolves in a February 2015 trade and finished his career there, retiring in the 2016 offseason.
-The Timberwolves finally made the playoffs for the first time since his initial departure at the conclusion of the 2017–18 NBA season.
+The Timberwolves finally reached the playoffs for the first time since his initial departure in 2018.